splashkit/the-programmers-field-guide/src/content/docs/book/part-1-instructions/1-sequence-and-data/2-trailside/11-1-terminal.md

     label: " - Terminal Methods"
 ---

 Interacting with the [Terminal](/book/part-0-getting-started/2-computer-use/2-trailside/01-terminal) is pretty simple in code.
 There are basically three methods that you need to care about: `WriteLine`, `Write`, and `ReadLine`.
-These are all described in the [Console](https://learn.microsoft.com/en-us/dotnet/api/system.console?view=net-8.0#methods) page in the .NET documentation which we will summarise below, along with some methods from the [Convert](https://learn.microsoft.com/en-us/dotnet/api/system.convert?view=net-8.0#methods) code.

 ## WriteLine and Write